A note on distance-hereditary graphs whose complement is also distance-hereditary

+A \emph{cutvertex} is a vertex whose deletion increases the number of connected components.
+A \emph{biconnected component} is a maximal edge-induced subgraph which cannot be disconnected by deleting a single vertex.
+By definition, a cutvertex is always contained in at least two biconnected components.
+More generally, the behaviour of cutvertices and biconnected components is described by block-cut trees.
+If $C$ is a biconnected component and $v$ is a cutvertex contained in $C$, then the edges of $C$ incident to $v$ form an edge-cut which corresponds to a strong split (unless this edge-cut is a single edge incident to a pendant vertex).
+This can be expressed in terms of the structure of the split decomposition as follows.

-\begin{observation} A cutvertex is exactly a vertex mapped to a leaf $\ell$ of the split decomposition $(T,\mu)$ adjacent to an internal node $t$ labelled by a graph $\mu(t)$ which is a star whose center is mapped to the edge of $T$ incident to $\ell$. \end{observation}
+\begin{observation} A cutvertex is exactly a vertex mapped to a leaf $\ell$ of the split decomposition $(T,\mu)$ adjacent to an internal node $t$ labelled by a graph $\mu(t)$ which is a star whose centre is mapped to the edge of $T$ incident to $\ell$.
+Furthermore, a graph $\mu(t)$ which is not a star must be biconnected. \end{observation}

 \begin{lemma} If $G$ contains $3$ cutvertices in the same connected component, then $G$ is not in \DHcoDH{}. \end{lemma}